3D Game Art Studio • 3D Art Services - iLogos

 3D Hard Surface Design

 Elements of hard surface design are present in almost all of the services above (except character art production).
 The field covers art for high-tech weapons, huge humanoid mechas, industrial machines – and more mundane things, like furniture.
-While crafting art for intricately detailed and complex pieces of machinery, we work hard on designing the right sort of material/rendering them for every surface.
-Create constructs that are functional in the world they’re about to be integrated into.
-Our work draws inspiration from real-life objects, but also from conventions of sci-fi and fantasy in different media, from, e.g.m movies to comics to anime (if it fits the game’s style, of course).
+We focus on detailed rendering to ensure functionality in the game world, drawing inspiration from real-life and various genres like sci-fi and fantasy across different media, aligning with the game's style.

 3D Game Modeling